steelbrain/declarations-javascript/README.md

 })
 ```

+## Notes

+This package uses the Positions from Babel, therefore it's lines are 1-indexed and columns are 0-indexed.

 ## License
 This project is licensed under the terms of MIT License.
 See the LICENSE file for more info.